Daniel-Abrecht/dpaw/wm/README.md

 making it explicit if the public or private/internal api is used, and avoiding collisions with old already installed header files.
 If you see `<dpaw*>` anywhere, that's is probably wrong.
 An exception to this are files in `include/api/`, they should always use relative paths and "" for inclusions, and only include files of the public API.
-Files in `plugin/` should use <>, but they can only access files in `api/`, so that part is to be omitted in that case.

 There are some special files in `include/-dpaw/` which the extensio `.c` instead of `.h`.
 These files generate code if compiled using `-DGENERATE_DEFINITIONS`, but are regular header files otherwise.
 The makefile will compile them this way once.
 The code generation of those files is usually handled by a separate `*.template` file, and have the purpose of abstracting away common boilerplate code for things like used X11 extensions and X11 atoms.
-This approach has a few limitations, due to which this is handled differently for plugin interfaces.